First offsite cleaning facility utilizing Tech Sonic's proprietary and patented technologies in Baytown, Texas.

 Tech Sonic builds the world’s first cleaning bath designed specifically for heat exchangers and deploys this unit at Suncor for testing with excellent results.

-A provisional patent application was led in 2009 to protect aspects of the heat exchanger cleaning system design.
-Two larger, 9.8m systems were built to accommodate even larger heat exchangers and these systems were used at Suncor and other sites.
+A provisional patent application is led in 2009 to protect aspects of the heat exchanger cleaning system design.
+Two larger, 9.8m (32 ft) systems are built to accommodate even larger heat exchangers and these systems are used at Suncor and other sites.

-With the new company name “Tech Sonic Services LP”, the company expanded its services to a more varied menu of parts, including things like valves, pumps, and other even larger components.
+With the new company name “Tech Sonic Services LP”, the company expands its services to a varied menu of parts, including valves, pumps, and other larger components.

 Cleaning system numbers are increased and capacities expanded, with the focus on cleaning larger components, such as heat exchangers.
-Tests were run on small heat exchangers and showed the same success as seen with other smaller parts.
+Tests are run on small heat exchangers and show the same success as seen with other smaller parts.

-With the support of the Alberta Research Council, CAJ built and deployed the first ultrasonic cleaning systems designed specifically for cleaning bitumen fouled parts.
-An on-site cleaning facility was established at Suncor, and an off-site facility was opened in Fort McMurray.
+With the support of the Alberta Research Council, CAJ builds and deploys the first ultrasonic cleaning system designed specifically for cleaning bitumen fouled parts.
+An onsite cleaning facility is established at Suncor, and an offsite facility is opened in Fort McMurray.

-Over the next few years, CAJ expanded its operations, cleaning increasing volumes of scaffolding and filters for area clients like Suncor and Syncrude.
+Over the next few years, CAJ expands its operations, cleaning increasing volumes of scaffolding and filters for area clients like Suncor and Syncrude.

-The company, under the leadership of John Knox, began to investigate using ultrasonic baths for cleaning heavily fouled scaffolding and filter components from the oil sands extraction operations at Suncor.
+The company, under the leadership of John Knox, begins to investigate using ultrasonic baths for cleaning heavily fouled scaffolding and filter components from the oil sands extraction operations at Suncor.

 The company files three patent applications relating to cleaning bitumen fouled parts.

-Canadian Aqua Jetters (CAJ), the predecessor of Tech Sonic, is a small hydroblasting company formed in Fort McMurray, as part of the ACFN (Athabaskan Chipewyan First Nations) group of companies (today called ACDEN).
+Canadian Aqua Jetters (CAJ), the predecessor of Tech Sonic, starts a small hydroblasting company in Fort McMurray, Alberta as part of the ACFN (Athabaskan Chipewyan First Nations) group of companies (today called ACDEN).